-HARASSMENT and SEXUAL HARASSMENT - EMPLOYEES
+HARASSMENT and SEXUAL HARASSMENT (NOT BASED ON TITLE IX) - EMPLOYEES

-Title VII of the Civil Rights Act of 1964, Civil Rights Act of 1991, as amended, CCSD Policy 4110, CCSD Regulation 4110, and CCSD's Affirmative Action Plan of February 13, 1996, prohibit discrimination based on sex.
-Sexual harassment, a type of sex discrimination, is generally defined as verbal or physical harassment of a sexual nature, including sexual advances, sexually explicit or derogatory statements, or sexually discriminating remarks made by someone in the workplace which are severe or pervasive, unwelcome and offensive, objectionable, or intimidating to the recipient which serve to create an intimidating, hostile working environment.
+Title VII of the Civil Rights Act of 1964, the Civil Rights Act of 1991, as amended, CCSD Policy 4110, CCSD Regulation 4110, and CCSD's Affirmative Action Plan of February 13, 1996, prohibit all forms of discrimination, including discrimination based on sex.
+These protections are separate from the Title IX sexual harassment provisions set forth above.
+In the Title VII employment context, sexual harassment, a type of sex discrimination that does not satisfy one of the definitions of sexual harassment under Title IX, is generally defined as verbal or physical harassment of a sexual nature, including sexual advances, sexually explicit or derogatory statements, or sexually discriminating remarks made by someone in the workplace which are severe or pervasive, unwelcome and offensive, objectionable, or intimidating to the recipient, serving to create an intimidating, offensive and hostile working environment.

-Title VII, and other laws, also prohibit harassment due to other protected classes, including gender, race, color, age, religion, national origin, disability, sexual orientation and gender identity or expression.
+Title VII and other laws also prohibit harassment due to other protected classes, including gender, race, color, age, religion, national origin, disability, sexual orientation and gender identity or expression.